Human-centred design 101: here’s what it means for architecture

 4. Sustainability and eco-friendly designs

 Energy-positive and carbon-neutral designs tend to be favoured characteristics of the HCD process.
-That, and the use of more eco-friendly materials and green initiatives, as these impact the wellbeing of both people and the planet.
+Sustainable materials and green initiatives are also preferred, as these impact the wellbeing of both people and the planet.

 5. Social interaction and inclusion

 Building spaces that encourage social interaction can help to foster a sense of community.
-This, in turn, helps to promote the well-being of those in the local area.
-These spaces should meet the needs of a diverse range of people, becoming yet another inclusive part of these environments.
+This in turn helps to promote the wellbeing of those in the local area.
+These spaces should meet the needs of a diverse range of people, becoming yet another inclusive part of our environment.

 Learn more: What is urban greening (and how is it creating the cities of the future)?